 Actual Origin: Maurice Switzer

 This phrase has been attributed to many different people over the years, including Abraham Lincoln, Mark Twain and Confucius.
 Twain in particular is famous for misquoted sayings, with credit for countless phrases he never actually said (as well as for plenty of clever saying he did indeed invent).
-However, it was author Maurice Switzer who wrote this in 1907.
+It was author Maurice Switzer who wrote this in 1907, however.